CompNet/Renard/docs/pipeline.rst

 Relation Extraction
 -------------------

-- :class:`.GenerativeRelationExtractor` extracts relations between characters
+- :class:`.GenerativeRelationExtractor` is currently in development
-  using a finetuned T5 model.
+  and should not be used.

 Speaker Attribution